shreyas-girjapure/Salesforce-CLI-RAG-Bot/documentation/Features.md

 1. Add documentation for `What strategies were used ?`
 1. Ability to Update dataset
 1. Automate update dataset.
+1. Add demo of `how to use the app?`

 ### Backend
 1. Remove deprecated commands from dataset used.